Factbox - Companies affected by the U.S. government shutdown

 ** WELLS FARGO

 Chief executives from major financial institutions have warned of "adverse" consequences if government agencies remain closed and lawmakers fail to raise the debt ceiling by mid-October.
-In a meeting with Obama, Goldman Sachs Chief Executive Lloyd Blankfein implicitly criticized Republicans for using their opposition to the healthcare law as a weapon that could lead to a U.S. default.
+In a meeting with Obama on Wednesday, Goldman Sachs Chief Executive Lloyd Blankfein implicitly criticized Republicans for using their opposition to the healthcare law as a weapon that could lead to a U.S. default.

 (Compiled by Garima Goel in Bangalore)